TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 ## [Session 1 - Architectures](Session1)

 ### Goal
-Get an introduction to the course, an overview of architectural styles, and domain driven development.
+Get an introduction to the course, and an overview of architectural styles.

 ### Topics
 * Course introduction